-- Once the security vulnerability has been rectified, the person that identified the security vulnerability should be notified.
-At this point, it is highly likely that the person will be willing and able to re-examine the issue to confirm that the security vulnerability has been resolved.
+- Once the vulnerability has been rectified, the person that identified the vulnerability should be notified.
+At this point, it is highly likely that the person will be willing and able to re-examine the issue to confirm that the vulnerability has been resolved.

-- an explanation of the security vulnerability, including its impact
+- an explanation of the vulnerability, including its impact

 - applications, products or services affected